 At these extreme zoom ranges, such as 200x, the photo quality is not usable for many things such as fine prints.
 However, for use on blogs, a facebook page, etc., and the internet, which only require photos of 72 dpi, these photos may be usable.
 Most of these photos I took had minimal processing just a little sharpening in photoshop.
 Images shot closer, at lower ISO and within the optical range would be much better.
 I mainly wanted to show some of the extreme things this camera is capable of.

 Don't get me wrong.
-The Canon SX 50 HS does not produce the same quality images that DSLR cameras do and you should consider purchasing these if that is what you want.
-I adore my Canon 1D Mark IV (shown here) and I have gotten incredible photos with it, many used on our national field guide, The Stokes Field Guide to the Birds of North America and our soon to be published, The New Stokes Field Guide to Birds: Eastern and Western Region.
-I use the Mark IVwith a Canon 300mm IS lens and 1.4 teleconverter, or my Canon 500mm IS lens with 1.4 teleconverter, Gitzo 1325 Carbon Fiber Tripod and Whimberley head.
+The Canon SX 50 HS does not produce the same quality images that DSLR cameras do and you should consider purchasing these if you want high-quality images.
+I really like my Canon 1D Mark IV, shown here, and I have gotten incredible photos with it, many used in our national field guide, The Stokes Field Guide to the Birds of North America and our just published regional guides based on the national guide, The New Stokes Field Guide to Birds: Eastern and Western Region.
+I now use use the Canon 1D X or my new Canon 7D Mark II with a Canon 100-400 IS II lens or my Canon 500mm IS lens with 1.4 teleconverter, Gitzo 1325 Carbon Fiber Tripod and Whimberley head.
 The Canon SX 50 is not in the same league with the big, professional, or near professional DSLR equipment.
-Then again, it costs around $430 vs. the Canon 1D Mark IV originally cost around $5,000 (now it is discontinued, can be bought used for less.
-Many are buying the new Canon EOS-1Dx at a cost of about $6,799.)
+Then again, it costs around $430 vs. the Canon 1D Mark IV originally cost around $5,000.

 At Harn's Marsh I had my Mark IV with the 300 mm lens with 1.4x and in seconds got this Harrier shot.
 I could not have gotten this with the SX 50.

-There is nothing like the thrill and adreneline rush of capturing something like this eagle landing with my 500mm lens and the high speed shooting ability of the Mark IV.
+There is nothing like the thrill and adreneline rush of capturing something like this Osprey with fish with pro equipment.
 You photographers with similar equipment who are reading this know what I mean.

-However, the Canon SX 50 HS is an astounding camera in many ways.
-It can make decent bird photographs within the reach of even a novice bird photographer just by shooting on Smart Auto, then Sports Mode for birds in flight.
-In the hands of more experienced photographers it can provide great fun and the ability to capture good bird photos, even when birds are impossibly far away.
+However, the Canon SX 50 HS can make decent bird photographs within the reach of even a novice bird photographer just by shooting on Smart Auto, then Sports Mode for birds in flight.
+You can do even better if you learn to use it in AV mode.
+In the hands of more experienced photographers, it can provide great fun and the ability to capture good bird photos, even when birds are impossibly far away.
 It will make getting record shots of birds more possible because the reach of the camera is so great.
 It may convert many to bird photographers/birders and give them a love for and appreciation of birds.
-That would be a good thing.
+That would be a great thing.

 and